 Sentinel Visualizer lets you load information about your people in advance so you can anticipate infection pathways.
-Store the places your people spend most of their time and the people around them.
-This lets you quickly focus your response on the most likely people, including asymptomatic carriers, around people who are infected.
+It stores the places your people spend most of their time and the people around them.
+This lets you quickly focus your response on the most likely people, including asymptomatic carriers, and around people who are infected.
 For instance, you may have data on:

 Sentinel Visualizer displays these relationships in a link chart so you can see the complex relationships in your community and the social bubbles among them.